SlapBot/slapbot.github.io/documentation/usage/index.md

 So how stephanie decides that which module to trigger is that each module has a certain set of keywords attached to it.
 The algorithm searches through all of the modules keywords and calculate the probability of the text (your command) associated to a given module using the algorithm described above and finally chooses the best one.
 So each module has some keywords which help it find the given module.
-For example: TwitterModule has keywords as "Twitter" and "Notifications".
+For example: `TwitterModule` has keywords as `"Twitter"` and `"Notifications"`.
 So whenever you say any sentence which has twitter and notifications in it, this gives a high probability to that module and it gets selected.

 **Note** : In order to make it efficient you could also try saying twitter and no notifications and it will still pick that module, because of the way that algorithm is built.
-It uses some concepts like metaphones, munnkres algorithm and levenshtein principle.
-I highly recommend all the people who are interested to see how algorithm works to take a look here :->
+It uses some concepts like `metaphones`, `munkres algorithm` and `levenshtein principle`.
+I highly recommend all the people who are interested to see how algorithm works to take a look here : [Sounder](https://www.github.com/slapbot/sounder)
 And I have set it up as a package hosted in github so you can use it out of the box for your own application.
 It's use isn't limited to this stephanie only, since it's used at various places in the module logic too to just do basic searching.